-1. The records relating to the informal resolution process will be maintained in accordance with section XII.B. below.

-2. Prior to participating in the informal resolution process, the parties will be notified in writing that any information gathered in the informal resolution process may be used in the Title IX Sexual Harassment or Sexual Misconduct formal grievance processes if the informal resolution process ends prior to a written agreement being signed by the parties.
-However, the College will not draw any adverse inference based on a Respondent's participation in the informal resolution process, nor will such participation be considered an admission by the Respondent.
+- 1. The records relating to the informal resolution process will be maintained in accordance with section XII.B. below. - 2.
+Prior to participating in the informal resolution process, the parties will be notified in writing that any information gathered in the informal resolution process may be used in the Title IX Sexual Harassment or Sexual Misconduct formal grievance processes if the informal resolution process ends prior to a written agreement being signed by the parties.
+However, the College will not draw any adverse inference based on a Respondent's participation in the informal resolution process, nor will such participation be considered an admission by the Respondent. - 3.
+Even if the parties enter into a written informal resolution agreement, if information related to the violation of other College policies (i.e., policies other than the Title IX Sexual Harassment Policy or the Sexual Misconduct Policy) comes to light through the informal resolution process, such information may be used in other College disciplinary processes.